Anthony_Nolan_Patients_&_Families_100617_0450

 How do stem cells work?

-Blood stem cells are like templates with instructions for creating new blood cells.
+Blood stem cells act like templates that have instructions for creating all types of new blood cells.
 They create the millions of blood cells needed in your body every day by copying themselves over and over again.

-If one copies (also known as divides) itself incorrectly, this can lead to millions of ‘wrong’ templates and instructions.
-If this happens, your new blood cells may not work properly, and you could develop a blood cancer or a blood disorder.
+However, if a stem cell copies itself incorrectly, this can lead to millions of ‘wrong’ templates and instructions.
+If this happens, your new blood cells may not work properly.
+This is why some people develop a blood cancer or a blood disorder.

 How does stem cell division go wrong?